Krouch-B/Building-a-Counterfeit-Banknote-Detection-System-in-Python/README.md

 # Project Title: Detect Counterfeit Banknotes with Python

 ## Project Overview
-You are a Data Analyst consultant working on a project for the National Organization for Combating Counterfeiting Money (ONCFM).
-The goal is to develop a predictive model using Python to identify counterfeit Euro banknotes.
+For this project, I worked as a Data Analyst consultant on a mission for the National Organization for Combating Counterfeiting Money (ONCFM).
+Our objective was to develop a Python-based predictive model to detect counterfeit Euro banknotes.

 ## Deliverables
-- Complete code in Python that includes all the necessary processing and testing steps.
+- Complete Python code with comprehensive processing and testing steps.
-- Final application: An implemented model for counterfeit banknote detection.
+- Final application: Implementation of the developed model for counterfeit banknote detection.

 ## Presentation
-The project was presented to a jury in the following steps:
+The project was presented to a jury following these steps:

-1. Deliverables presentation: Showcasing the project, including preprocessing, algorithm exploration, and the final model.
-Presentation duration: approximately 20 minutes (+/- 5 minutes).
+1. Deliverables Presentation: The project was showcased, highlighting the preprocessing steps, algorithm exploration, and the final model.
+The presentation duration was approximately 20 minutes (+/- 5 minutes).

-2. Live algorithm testing: A demonstration using a provided dataset similar to "billet_production.csv".
-Duration: approximately 5 minutes.
+2. Live Algorithm Testing: A demonstration was conducted using a provided dataset similar to "billet_production.csv".
+The algorithm's performance was showcased in a live testing session, which lasted approximately 5 minutes.

-3. Discussion: Q&A session to discuss the project's choices and approaches.
-Duration: approximately 5 minutes.
+3. Discussion: A Q&A session was held to discuss the project's choices and approaches.
+The jury had the opportunity to ask questions and engage in a discussion related to the project.
+The discussion duration was approximately 5 minutes.

-4. Debriefing: Feedback and debriefing on the project.
-Duration: approximately 5 minutes.
+4. Debriefing: Feedback and debriefing were provided to assess the project's outcomes and discuss any further insights.
+The debriefing session lasted approximately 5 minutes.

 ## Skills Assessed
 - Predictive analysis
 - Logistic regression
 - Linear regression
 - Automatic classifications for data partitioning